trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D25 - December 29, 2017
+Completed the Pokemon Dashboard project in React from the Ground Up.
+Ran into a lot of problems because the tutorial was based on React 15, and I had set the dependency for 16.
+I had to tell my package.json file to use 15, delete the node files, clear the npm cache, reinstall everything, and deal with some additional error messages.
+It took four hours, but I figured everything out and finished.

 ### R1D24 - December 27, 2017
 1) Worked through some of the npm challenges on the Free Code Camp Beta.
 Learned more about package.json, which I was introduced to in the React from the Ground Up Course.
 2) Completed another lesson in React from the Ground Up; learned about the React Bootstrap Modal feature.